woodenfox/Stellarin-Practa-Template/replit.md

   my-practa/          # YOUR PRACTA - EDIT THIS
     index.tsx         # Your Practa component (default export) metadata.json     # Your Practa metadata
-    assets/           # Your local assets
+    assets.ts         # Asset resolver (use this to load assets) assets/           # Your local assets

   components/         # Shared UI components